Last Updated on May 9, 2022

 International romance.
 It is complicated, confusing, and different than anything I’ve ever encountered before.
 I’m surprised I have even allowed myself to fall for a guy from another country knowing what it might entail.
 I keep telling myself that I should really try to date people closer to home… yet the exact opposite keeps happening!

 Since I first started dating an international student from Spain (at my American college) I have constantly asked myself the question, “is it a bad idea to get romantically involved with someone who is only going to be around for a short period of time?”

-The answer to this questions remains somewhat unclear.
+The answer to this question remains somewhat unclear.
 I have convinced myself to try to live in the moment and enjoy what is “now” rather than what “might be.”
 With every relationship I enter, I quickly start to envision what the future may look like.
 The difference here is that with dating an international student, it becomes very complicated to figure out.

 For the most part, dating someone from another country has been a welcome departure from the norm.
-As much as I enjoy the usual dinner date or trip to the movies, it is even more exciting when sightseeing becomes the go-to option for date night.
+As much as I enjoy the usual dinner date or a trip to the movies, it is even more exciting when sightseeing becomes the go-to option for date night.
 There are very few things in life that I enjoy more than traveling.
 When you are literally dating a ‘traveler’ it becomes so much easier to arrange dates that involve visiting new places.